Skip to content

 // },

-// However, for example, if your project is a monorepo and you have to launch the AI agent at each package directory, you can specify multiple base directories.
+// However, for example, if your project is a monorepo and you have to launch the AI agent at each package directory, you can specify multiple output roots.

 // Delete existing files before generating